 - Sateen sheets have more vertical than horizontal fibers, resulting in a very soft sheen, but is more likely to pill or tear

 - Patterned weaves, like jacquard or damask, are very expensive but very durable

 My set of sheets with elastic only at the corners pops off the mattress after a restless night, so my next set of sheets will have elastic all the way around.
 Also, look for double-stitched hems and pillowcases.
 With pillow top mattresses, especially, the sheets should have a pocket depth deep enough (add at least two inches to your mattress depth) to cover your mattress.

 Mercerizing strengthens the fabric and adds luster.
 Wrinkle resistance and shrinkage control have their advantages, but may result in less comfortable fabrics.
 If you select sheets with a pure-finish label, it ensures that chemicals were not used in the manufacturing process or all traces of chemicals have been removed.

 The Bottom Line

 Although everyone’s preferences are different from mine, I decided I wanted high-quality (but not organic) cotton, percale weave, and a thread count of at least 200.
-In the end, I picked the “best cotton percale sheets” from a consumer search.com review.
-Because I am not sure if I will like the crispness of percale, I am glad L.L.
+In the end, I picked the “best cotton percale sheets” from one vendor because I am not sure if I will like the crispness of percale.
+I am glad L.L.
 Bean offers such a great guarantee if I like sateen weave better after all.

 At $150 per set, I’ll admit my choice doesn’t seem incredibly frugal.
 If they last 10 years though, they’ll cost less than a nickel for each good night’s sleep.